adam-herrala-bricker/aika/API_GUIDE.md

 View slices on stream with given `id`.
 Requires `read` permissions for that stream.

-Slices are sorted by time created, with the most recent returned first.
+By default, slices are sorted by time created, with the more recent returned first.
+If a strand id is given, then slices are instead returned oldest first.

 #### Headers:
 - `Authorization: Bearer <token>`